cdepman/HR-Attendance/README.md

 #HR-Attendance

 ##Summary
-HR-Attendance allows HR students to automatically sign into Bookstrap
+HR-Attendance sets up a CRON job that automatically signs a user into Bookstrap

-##Problem

-##Solution

 ##How to run?
 Install PhantomJS and CasperJS by running the following command in terminal: